Skip to content

 ABOUT

 Kon, a director at the Moscow Art Theatre, stages a bold, free-spirited production of Chekhov’s The Seagull—until Russia’s 2022 invasion of Ukraine casts a shadow of censorship.
 His once vibrant reimagining, rooted in freedom, is reduced to an empty shell of his vision.
 Determined to save his play, Kon flees to New York, hoping to bring his true vision to life.
 But the American dream proves cold.
-His important and symbolic theater production finds littles welcome, and he faces loss and rejection.
+His important and symbolic theater production finds little welcome, and he faces loss and rejection.
 Like Treplev, he teeters on the brink of suicide but refuses to give up.
 Torn between his Russian roots and an elusive American paradise, Kon must redefine himself as an artist and survive.
 Inspired by real events.

 Alexander Molochnikov (Director), a theater and film director, spoke against Russia’s 2022 invasion of Ukraine and moved to NYC.
 His acclaimed works span drama, ballet, opera, and film.